juicedata/juicefs/docs/en/reference/how_to_setup_metadata_engine.md

     pics
 ```

-Executing the above command will automatically create a database file named `my-jfs.db` in the current directory, **please take good care of this file**！
+Executing the above command will automatically create a database file named `my-jfs.db` in the current directory, **please take good care of this file**!

 Mount the file system: